 Dermatologist Dr. Gemma Márquez

 I am Dr. Gemma Márquez specialized in General Dermatology, Surgical Dermatology, Cutaneous Oncology, Allergy, Pediatric Dermatology, Cosmetic and Therapeutic Laser Dermatology with more than 10 years of experience with patients.
-Member of the Catalan Society of Dermatology and the Spanish Society of Dermatology (AEDV)
+Member of the Catalan Society of Dermatology and Spanish Society of Dermatology (AEDV)

-Dermatologist Dr. Sebastian Podlipnik
+Dermatologist Dr. Sebastián Podlipnik

 ¿What is Melanoma By Dr. Gemma Márquezz